Introduction To Waterfall Model

-So we can see that waterfall model works hierarchy from top to bottom with one phase completed with full verifications then switching to another phase including phase processes like Conception, Initiation, Analysis, Design, Construction, Testing, Production/Implementation, and Maintenance.
+So we can see that the waterfall model works hierarchy from top to bottom with one phase completed with full verifications then switching to another phase including phase processes like Conception, Initiation, Analysis, Design, Construction, Testing, Production/Implementation, and Maintenance.
 In order to get a more brief knowledge about the waterfall model, we need to understand all of its processes in deep with its work model.
-There is a basic prerequisite phase which needs to be understood before starting the deep phases of knowledge.
+There is a basic prerequisite phase that needs to be understood before starting the deep phases of knowledge.
 It is about the feasibility study for the software product.
 It deals with the financial and technical aspects of the project requirements.
 This phase deals with the correction of the measures based on the analyzed benefits and drawbacks.
 Thus the best solution is chosen.

-As specific by words, we need to know and understand what we have to design, what we have to develop, its processes, what will be its functionality, etc. It provides input material to the product being made and thus the upcoming product is studied, finalized and marked.
-It also gives us the extension to decide the hardware or software requirements of the product which will be designed, developed and captured in all phases.
+As specific by words, we need to know and understand what we have to design, what we have to develop, its processes, what will be its functionality, etc. It provides input material to the product being made and thus the upcoming product is studied, finalized, and marked.
+It also gives us the extension to decide the hardware or software requirements of the product which will be designed, developed, and captured in all phases.

-It results in designing models, schema and business rules.
+It results in designing models, schema, and business rules.
 Not only this requirement is divided into two parts :

 - Requirement gathering and analysis: First all the information and requirement for the product development is gathered from the customer and then it is processed for analysis.
 The main role of this part is to eradicate incompleteness and inconsistencies related to software product development.